scullem/dsp/statistics/3-1-actual_biased.md

 import chap01soln
 nsfg_resp = chap01soln.ReadFemResp()
 ```
 >> * **Step 2** - Define the function provided in Thinkstats that uses the actual distribution of the number of households with a certain number of children to build a the biased distribution that would result from actually sampling children to find out how many below to a household with a certain number of children.
-Note: the code includes the following:
+Note the function's code includes the following:
  * Takes as an input the actual pmf and the desired label for the new, biased pmf
  * Creates a copy of the actual pmf, assigning it the new label
  * For each response value and it's probability in the actual pmf, multiplies the probability by the response value.
 For example, all of the households with 0 children are multiplied by 0 and therefore are no longer represented in the biased pmf.
 If there are no children in the household, there would be no children to sample to represent 0 child households